MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-papp.md

 >
 > - This capability  may be subject to usage limits or capacity throttling.

+>[!NOTE]
+>
+> This capability is in gated preview, and you'll need to apply for consideration to take part in the trial.
+To apply, go to [Limited preview request](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2LogRPRiTJDo1Rd8KnmcFRUMzlLTDZVQlJKSzNIWkVCMzE0VDFYVzk2QS4u).

 ## Select an AI model

 1. Sign in to [Power Apps](https://make.powerapps.com).